What You Should Know about Cervical Exams during Pregnancy

 A word of warning: sometimes people are aware of the possible emotional “side effects” of a cervical check during pregnancy, and tell themselves that they will be open to whatever the results are without judgment.
 Because pregnancy hormones are what they are, especially late in pregnancy, it’s often very difficult to stick to that level of non-attachment about a cervical exam.

-Based on the pros and cons, YOU get to decide if you want any cervical exams during pregnancy.
 And if you decide yes, YOU get to decide how many and when.
 Saying yes to a cervical exam in an office visit one week doesn’t mean automatic consent for the same thing next week.

-• We highly recommend bringing a supportive person with you to your appointment.
 Ideally someone who is comfortable helping you to ask questions and advocate with and for you if needed!
 You may even consider sending them this post to read ahead of time so you’re on the same page.

-• Make a plan for coping with uncomfortable emotions that may arise after the exam.
 In case the results of the exam aren’t what you’d hoped, it’s easy to feel overwhelmed, disappointed, frustrated, and even scared.
 Think about how you’d like to handle these emotional challenges ahead of time, so you can treat yourself to the #SelfCare you need just in case.

-• Have a conversation with your provider prior to the cervical exam:
+Have a conversation with your provider prior to the cervical exam

 • Let your provider know whether you are consenting to a cervical exam AND membrane sweep, or if you only consent to a basic cervical exam.
 (Remember - they are separate procedures and a membrane sweep is a form of induction.)